lucapette/website/content/writing/my-programming-principles.md

 here's the idea:

 - __Make it work__
   : I REPL my way through code to figure out if what I put together works.
 I don't overthink it.
 It doesn't matter the naming isn't good yet.
-It's OK, I know the code isn't production ready.
-Right now, I can get away without dealing with corner cases, failure modes, error codes from that third party API.
+It's OK, I know the code isn't production ready: I can get away without dealing with corner cases, failure modes, error codes from that third party API.
 I note things down, leave TODOs for tomorrow's Luca.
 It's a deliberate
-  choice: my goal is to get the code together so that it works.
+  choice: my goal is to get the code together.
 I don't have to make it good yet.
   I don't have to ship it to production in a minute.
 Well I don't even have a production system yet.
 - __Make it good__
   : I go through the notes and comments I left for myself.
 One by one I tick things off.
 Every two or three items I get off the list, I step back a little.
 I evaluate the design.
-Now I am making it good: I want to get down to the little details, I need to be happy with the design.
+Now I am making it good: I want to get down to the little details, I have to be happy with the design.
 The way the code is organized has to make sense.
-I care just about everything.
-I only leave out speed.
-I am not trying to write slow code by design (that wouldn't help and is probably harder to do than it sounds?) but I am also not trying to squeeze every millisecond off every function.
+I care just about everything: I only leave out speed.
+I am not trying to write slow code by design (that wouldn't help and is probably harder to do than it sounds?) but I am also not trying to squeeze milliseconds off of every function.
 - __Make it fast__
   : it's time to measure things.
 To be fair, this isn't always a required step.
 Often enough, code that works and I don't completely hate is quite good already for whoever is paying for it.
-On the other side of the spectrum though, the are situations in which code needs to be really fast by design.
-In a way, the previous two steps of this process still apply.
-What changes is the definition of working.
-I incorporate speed into my definition and design my "REPL experience" to always tell me about how fast the code is.
-  When performance is critical, I check in with the rest of the codebase the scripts I write for my "REPL experience" so that they can be part of the CI pipeline.
+On the other side of the spectrum though, the are situations in which speed is a requirement.
+The first two steps of this process still apply.
+What changes is the definition of working code.
+I incorporate speed into the definition and design my "REPL experience" to always tell me about how fast the code is.
+When performance is so critical, I check in with the rest of the codebase the performance scripts I wrote for my "REPL experience" so that they can be part of the CI pipeline.
   Either way, when I am at this step the most basic workflow goes a long way: profile the code, find the slowest bit, make it faster, repeat until happy.

-Over the years, I realized that following this principle has had an interesting side-effect.
-It has been a major factor into the way I choose the next programming language.
-A concrete example: nowadays, I enjoy working exclusively with statically typed languages (probably enough reasons to write an article about it... interested?
+Over the years, I realized this principle has an interesting side-effect on my choices.
+It has been a major factor into the way I choose programming languages.
+A concrete example: nowadays, I work exclusively with statically typed languages (I have probably enough reasons to write an article about it... interested?
 Please, let me know!).
 The ergonomics of statically typed languages allow me a much more relaxed approach to the make it work phase.
 I really don't need to care too much about how the code is organised or its naming.
-Modern IDEs are so good at refactoring code that I can do a big chunk of the make it good part literally in seconds.
-Looking back on this, it feels somewhat paradoxical: I often chose dynamically typed languages (my favourite being Ruby) because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to refactor things.
+Modern IDEs are so good at refactoring statically typed code that I can do a big chunk of the make it good part literally in seconds.
+Looking back on this, it feels paradoxical: I chose dynamically typed languages (my favourite being Ruby) because of the supposed productivity gains only to realise I often got stuck in early stages of a new project because of how hard I knew it was going to be to reorganize code in these languages.

 ## General principles